konradrydzak/Sudoku/readme.md

 ### Possible improvements
 - add ability to check if user input is the correct solution
-- prettify the website desing with more advanced html and JS
+- prettify the website design with more advanced html and JS